Toniiiio/sivis/.github/ISSUE_TEMPLATE/bug_report.md

 - use the search function of the issue tracker to check if there are similar issues.
 If yes, add your example!
 - If not open a new issue and provide a minimal reproducible example: https://stackoverflow.com/a/5963610/3502164.

-*sivis has potentially to cover hundreds of millions of webpages.
+**sivis has potentially to cover hundreds of millions of webpages.
 While many of them might share a similar structure there are for sure thousands of exceptions and more.
 Therefore, we will have to prioritize for the cases that occur the most often.
-Therefore, please add as many examples as possible.*
+Therefore, please add as many examples as possible.**

 ### Please include:

-Output of `sessionInfo()`: and  browser version.
+Output of `sessionInfo()` and  browser version.